Red Wing Pottery: North Star Stoneware

 North Star Stoneware was in production from 1892 to 1896.

 Red Wing Stoneware Company

 Red Wing Stoneware Company was in operation from 1877 to 1906.
 It is one of the companies that merged to form Red Wing Union Stoneware Company.
 In 1984 John Falconer bought the rights to the name and started manufacturing stoneware again in Red Wing.
-In 2013 B. and I. Johnson purchased the company.
+In 2013 Bruce and Irene Johnson purchased the company.

 Union Stoneware Company

 Union Stoneware Company was in production from 1894 to 1906.
 It is one of the companies that merged to form Red Wing Union Stoneware Company.

 Red Wing Union Stoneware Company

-Red Wing Union Stoneware Company incorporated all the offshoot companies under the operating name of Red Wing Union Stoneware Company, and operated from 1906 to 1936.
+Red Wing Union Stoneware Company incorporated all the offshoot companies under the operating name of Red Wing Union Stoneware Company and operated from 1906 to 1936.

 Red Wing Union Stoneware Co.
 Art Pottery

 In 1926 Red Wing began producing Art Pottery.
-The first production was of "Brushed Ware".

-For the first time each shape was marked with an ink stamped number.
+The first production was of "Brushed Ware."
+For the first time, each shape was marked with an ink stamped number.